Neelka96/webscraper-challenge/README.md

 1. **Scrape Titles and Preview Text** of the latest Mars news articles.
 2. **Scrape and Analyze Mars Weather Data** (temperature and pressure readings) from a static webpage.

-Both tasks are performed in Jupyter notebooks so that we can intermix code, outputs, and analytical commentary in one file.
+Both tasks are performed in Jupyter notebooks so that code, outputs, and analytical commentary can be intermixed in one file.

 ---